Uzbekistan Discovery Trails : June 10th to 18th' 2023

 Highlights

-– Explore the best of the ancient silk road towns of Bukhara, Samarkand, Tashkent and Khiva.
+Explore the best of the ancient silk road towns of Bukhara, Samarkand and Tashkent.

-– Experience a high speed train journey through the desert.
+– Experience a high speed train journey through the Uzbekistan landscape.

 – Explore the much-photographed Registan in Samarkand, one of the true pinnacles of Islamic architecture.